17 Types of Kitchen Cabinets That Should Be on Every Renovator’s Radar

 Lack of ornamentation is what sets this time-tested style apart (it’s been around for centuries).
 Shaker doors are defined by their five segments: vertical pieces on the sides called stiles, horizontal pieces on the top and bottom called rails, and the recessed panel in the center.
 Spice up the basic form with a bold paint color.

 Get rid of countertop clutter by putting your toaster, stand mixer, and blender in these hardworking cabinets.
-Maximize the layout by taking them from the floor to the ceiling, or stack smaller boxes above and below.
+Maximize the layout by taking them from floor to ceiling, or stack smaller boxes above and below.

 We’ve seen designers embrace this trendy shape in the form of everything from thresholds to mirrors, but cabinetry is a new one.
 These carved panels lend a modern energy to this rustic kitchen, designed by Jess and Jonathan Taylor.

-Psst: This idea can actually save you money on custom cabinets.
+This idea can actually save you money on custom cabinets.
 Forget about farmhouse bin pulls and hand-cast gold knobs, because this seamless look is gaining traction, whether it’s in the form of little finger notches or seamless drawers.

 Open Upper Cabinets